 With your help, we’ve hit our target for our chosen charity!

-We first introduced our Charity Introduction Incentive in May last year.
-Initially, we set ourselves the target to raise £1,000 and have exceeded that.
+Last year, we initially set ourselves the target to raise £1,000 and are delighted to share that we’ve exceeded that.

-Due to the success of this scheme, we’re very happy to announce that we will be continuing our donations throughout 2022.
+Due to the success of this scheme for two years in a row, we’re very happy to announce that we’ll be continuing our donations throughout 2023.
+Our aim is to donate at least £1,000 again for the charity.

 Financial advice really does matter.
 We’re here to provide peace of mind to your friends, family and work colleagues when it comes to achieving their life goals, both now and in retirement.